sparetype/business-documents/Contract/main_contract.md

 - If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of this contract remain in place.
 - This contract is a legal document under exclusive jurisdiction of the courts of Lee County, Alabama.

-## Timeframe
-This contract goes into effect on the date signed and remains in effect for 365 days.

 ## The Money
 In addition to this signed contract and a fully agreed Scope of Work, a $1500 deposit is required to begin work.
 The remaining $13,500 will be invoiced to You in equally divided payments over the next 365 days on a [monthly,quarterly] basis.
 Invoices are to be paid within 15 days of being received, after which they are considered late.
 A 10% late fee will be charged and added to any outstanding invoice balances that become late.